 \begin{theorem} Let $D_{i,j}^\pm$ be the knotted MOY graphs in Figure \ref{fork-sliding-invariance-general-fig}.
 Then $\hat{C}(D_{i,0}^+) \simeq \hat{C}(D_{i,1}^+)$ and $\hat{C}(D_{i,0}^-) \simeq \hat{C}(D_{i,1}^-)$.
 That is, $\hat{C}(D_{i,0}^+)$ (resp. $\hat{C}(D_{i,0}^-)$) is isomorphic in $\hch(\hmf)$ to $\hat{C}(D_{i,1}^+)$ (resp. $\hat{C}(D_{i,1}^-)$). \end{theorem}

 We prove Theorem \ref{fork-sliding-invariance-general} by induction.
-The hardest part of the proof is to show that Theorem \ref{fork-sliding-invariance-general} is true for some special cases in which $m=1$ or $l=1$.
-Once we prove these special cases, the rest of the induction is quite easy.
+The hardest part of the proof is to show that Theorem \ref{fork-sliding-invariance-general} is true for certain special cases in which either $m=1$ or $l=1$.
+Once these special cases are proved, the rest of the induction is quite easy.
 Next, we state these special cases of Theorem \ref{fork-sliding-invariance-general} separately as Proposition \ref{fork-sliding-invariance-special} and then use this proposition to prove Theorem \ref{fork-sliding-invariance-general}.
-After that, we devote the rest of this section to prove Proposition \ref{fork-sliding-invariance-special}.
+After that, we devote the rest of this section to proving Proposition \ref{fork-sliding-invariance-special}.

 \begin{proposition} Let $D_{i,j}^\pm$ be the knotted MOY graphs in Figure \ref{fork-sliding-invariance-general-fig}. \begin{enumerate}[(i)] \item If $l=1$, then $\hat{C}(D_{i,0}^+) \simeq \hat{C}(D_{i,1}^+)$ and $\hat{C}(D_{i,0}^-) \simeq \hat{C}(D_{i,1}^-)$ for $i=1,4$. \item If $m=1$, then $\hat{C}(D_{i,0}^+) \simeq \hat{C}(D_{i,1}^+)$ and $\hat{C}(D_{i,0}^-) \simeq \hat{C}(D_{i,1}^-)$ for $i=2,3$. \end{enumerate} \end{proposition}